doctrine/doctrine-website/source/contribute/website.md

 $ ./bin/console build-docs --sync-git --search
 ```

-You will need to have the `doctrine.search.algolia.admin_api_key` parameter in
+You will need to have the `doctrine.website.algolia.admin_api_key` parameter in
-`app/config/local.yml` in order to update the Algolia search indexes.
+`config/local.yml` in order to update the Algolia search indexes.

 ## Build the Website